Organ Sonatas (Bach): Sonata No. 5 in C major, BWV 529

+I. Allegro

-This brightly scored and skillfully composed movement has a da capo A–B–A form.
-In structure and texture it resembles a trio sonata in the galant style for two flutes and continuo.
-The range of the keyboard parts, however, is beyond that of such instruments; and the succinct and idiomatic keyboard writing with intricate development sections are typical of the organ sonatas.
+This brightly scored and skillfully composed movement has a da capo ABA form.
+In structure and texture, it resembles a trio sonata in the galant style for two flutes and continuo.
+The range of the keyboard parts, however, is beyond that of such instruments; and the succinct and idiomatic keyboard writing with intricate development sections is typical of the organ sonatas.
 The A section is 50 bars long.
 After the 54 bar development section B, it is reprised in its entirety.

 The opening two bars of the A section comprise a solo semiquaver flourish in one of the manuals followed by a tutti response in quavers.
 It recurs throughout the movement, marking the beginning of new episodes.
-In the first sixteen bar segment it alternates with semiquaver scale passages played imitatively between the two manuals.
+In the first 16-bar segment, it alternates with semiquaver scale passages played imitatively between the two manuals.
 That material is then repeated in the dominant key with the upper parts exchanged.
 There is a short "development" episode of 14 bars where for 7 bars the material of the opening segment is permuted between the parts—at one stage over a long pedal point—and then repeated with the manual parts inverted.
-A brief 5 bar coda reprising the imitative semiquaver scales leads into section B.
+A brief 5-bar coda reprising the imitative semiquaver scales leads into section B.

-In conformity with the whole movement, the main development section B has a symmetrical da capo a–b–a structure, made up of 21 bars, 12 bars and 21 bars.
+In conformity with the whole movement, the main development section B has a symmetrical da capo aba structure, made up of 21 bars, 12 bars, and 21 bars.
 A fugue subject in semiquavers is introduced at the beginning of section B: although similar in shape to the flourish opening of the main theme, it involves scale figures in contrast to arpeggios.
 The fugue subject is freely developed in exchanges between the upper parts before fragments of the main theme of increasing length begin to be heard, starting with the opening flourish.
 In the central b episode, two 4 bar reprises of the main theme encase 4 bars where elements of both themes are heard simultaneously, alternating between the manuals.
-There are significant modulations in section B particularly in the interjections of the main theme: the first section a is in the key of C major; section b is in C major with interjections in F major and A minor; and then an inversion of the material of section a returns in A minor with interjections of the main theme in G major, F major, D minor and C major, in anticipation of the reprise of section A.
+There are significant modulations in section B particularly in the interjections of the main theme: the first section a is in the key of C major; section b is in C major with interjections in F major and A minor; and then an inversion of the material of section a returns in A minor with interjections of the main theme in G major, F major, D minor, and C major, in anticipation of the reprise of section A.

 Throughout the movement the pedal part plays the role of a continuo, in a particularly simple form in section B. In the A sections the pedal part includes a walking bass in quavers as well as pedal points; many of the pedal motifs are derived from figures in the keyboard parts.